Health Insurance in Cambodia: What You Need to Know in 2025

 Hospital quality in Cambodia still cannot compare to hospitals in neighboring countries.

 When you need a major operation, it’s better to fly out.
 Consider Thailand, a popular destination for medical tourism.
-Thailand’s healthcare system is ranked #6 in the world, and medical fees are affordable.
+And it only takes an hour to fly there.

 Coverage